omkz/omkz.github.io/_posts/2020-06-22-add-new-user-on-ubuntu-12.04.markdown

 published: true
 title: Add a new user on Amazon EC2 Ubuntu 12.04 instance
 layout: post
-categories: misc
+categories: linux
-tags: [linux, aws. ec2]
+tags: [linux, aws,ec2]
 ---

 Yea that's right Ubuntu 12.04, that's not the wrong title.
 The following are the steps to create a user on Ubuntu 12.04.